stanleyjiang25/Trainstris/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # Dependencies:
-Javascript, ReactJS, React Router DOM
+Javascript, CSS, ReactJS, React Router DOM